The Levien Legacy Fund

 To honor and remember Cherie, her family seeks to provide others the same benefits which she was so lucky to receive.
 We wish to make caregiving possible for families who would otherwise be unable to provide it to their loved one.
 We hope that other families thus can find respite from PSP’s terrible burdens, and that the journey of this malady is made just a bit easier to endure.

-All donations made on this page will go to the Cherie Levien Quality of Life Legacy Fund.
-For donations by check, please make check out to CurePSP and mail to Diane Seegull, CurePSP, 30 Padonia Rd. #201, Timonium, MD 21093.
-Indicate on the check, “Cherie Levien Fund.”
+All donations made on this page will go to the Cherie Levien Legacy Fund.
+For donations by check, please make check out to CurePSP and mail to Joanna Teters, CurePSP, 1216 Broadway (2nd Floor), New York, NY 10001.
+Indicate on the check, “Cherie Levien Legacy Fund.”
 Thank you for your generosity and for your recognition of the exceptional life and legacy of Cherie Levien.